TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 pick 92ad0af Create third file and create fourth file
 ~~~

 This would allow us to edit the typo in the `Create send file` commit to be `Create second file`.
 Perform similar changes in your interactive rebase tool, but don't copy and paste the above code since it won't work.
-Save and exit the editor, which will allow us to edit the commit with the following instructions:
+Save and exit the editor (using `^O Write Out`, followed by the `Enter` key, then `^X Exit`), which allows us to edit the commit with the following instructions:

 ~~~bash
 You can amend the commit now, with